How to Get Rid of Eye Bags: Technique, Results, and Post-operative Care: Complete Guide

 If you have tried everything and the bags remain visible, medical or surgical treatment may then be considered.

-It is particularly recommended to consult a specialist when under-eye bags are accompanied by significant pigmented dark circles, when they give the face a consistently tired appearance affecting self-confidence, or when one desires a durable and significant result.
+It is particularly recommended to consult an oculoplastic surgeon when under-eye bags are accompanied by significant pigmented dark circles, when they give the face a consistently tired appearance affecting self-confidence, or when one desires a durable and significant result.

 Patients presenting with mild to moderate bags may benefit from non-invasive treatments such as hyaluronic acid injections, while more advanced cases may require surgical intervention of lower blepharoplasty.
 Your surgeon will evaluate during the consultation your skin type, the severity of the bags, and your expectations to guide you toward the solution most appropriate to your personal situation.